 1Up USA Heavy Duty Double Quik 2" Review

 Cons: Lacks security features, difficult to tilt, heavy

 Our Analysis and Test Results

-1Up racks are amongst the most noticeable models on the market due to their unique design.
-They have a somewhat cult like following, and many riders swear by the design.
+1Up racks are among the most noticeable models on the market due to their unique design.
+They have a somewhat cult-like following, and many riders swear by the design.
 After years of seeing them at trailheads, we were stoked to get our hands on one for testing.
-We love the all aluminum construction from a durability standpoint, but many of our testers found the appearance of the rack to be a bit industrial.
+We love the all aluminum construction from a durability standpoint, but many of our testers found the appearance of the rack to be a bit too industrial.
 The overall score of the 1UP suffered due to ease of use issues and a lack of security features.